ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 published: true
 tags: [machine learning, ml, mlops, software engineering, ml engineering, mle, data science, data engineering, mlops tools]
 description: |
-    The MLOps ecosystem is confusing!
-New tools pop-up almost every week&mdash;it's hard to keep up!
-Here, I'll try to navigate the ever-growing MLOps tools landscape.
-In Part Two, I'll deep-dive into the tooling ecosystem.
+    In Part Two of "Navigating the MLOps landscape," I'll deep-dive into the ecosystem in order to understand how each tool relate to one another.
 excerpt: |
-    The MLOps ecosystem is confusing!
-New tools pop-up almost every week&mdash;it's hard to keep up!
-Here, I'll try to navigate the ever-growing MLOps tools landscape.
-In Part Two, I'll deep-dive into the tooling ecosystem.
+    In Part Two of "Navigating the MLOps landscape," I'll deep-dive into the ecosystem in order to understand how each tool relate to one another.
 ---

 > This is the second of a three-part blog post on the MLOps landscape.
 Here,